 Java Beans are a type of Java applet.
 Unlike Java applets, which require .class files plus other types of files, Java Beans are an all-in-one implementation of Java.
 A single .jar file contains everything required to run the applet.

 To insert a Java Bean:

-- In Page view, select the Java Bean tool from the Web Applications tools flyout on the Advanced toolbar. - 2.
-Draw a box to indicate the position of the Java Bean.
+2. Draw a box to indicate the position of the Java Bean.